VCityTeam/UD-Graph/Transformations/XML-to-RDF/Readme.md

 * `UD-Graph/Ontologies`
 * `UD-Graph/Transformations/test-data/OWL`

-Note that a namespace mapping file required to map namespaces from the XML document to namespaces in the ontologies.
+Note that a namespace mapping file required to map namespaces from the XML document to namespaces in the ontologies and XML tags to RDF URIs.
 Two example namespace files are available for CityGML 2.0 and 3.0:
-* `citygml_2_namespace_mappings.json`
+* `citygml_2_mappings.json`
-* `citygml_3_namespace_mappings.json`
+* `citygml_3_mappings.json`

 Required Python libraries:
 * [RDFLib](https://rdflib.readthedocs.io/)